Redlands seeks applicants for Measure T Oversight Committee

 REDLANDS, Calif. – The city of Redlands is accepting applications from residents in City Council Districts 1, 2 and 4 to serve on the Measure T Oversight Committee.
-The deadline to apply is March 26.
+The deadline to apply has been extended to April 9.

 The committee, an independent advisory body, reviews how the city spends revenue from the 1% transactions and use tax approved under Measure T.